aceeason/MIST4610-Group-Project-2/README.md

 Our group selected the NWS_WEATHER_ALERT_EVENTS because we wanted to analyze weather alert patterns, and gain a better understanding of weather alerts, reaction, and types that happened across the country.
 Our dataset has 18 columns and 2.8 million rows.

 ## Questions and Justification:
+Question 1: What is the average lead time (time from when the alert is sent and when the event actually begins) to prepare for Extreme vs. Severe events, and which specific event type provides the shortest window for public response?

 ## Data Manipulation: